Return to top

 🥘 Ingredients

-This chocolate protein mug cake is a great way to quickly satisfy your sweet tooth.
-It calls for basic ingredients that you likely have on hand or can easily find at the grocery store.
-Check out the recipe card for the full recipe and exact measurements.
-Here is everything you need to make this healthy cake in a mug.
+This chocolate protein mug cake is a great way for me to quickly satisfy my sweet tooth.
+Here is everything I need to make this healthy cake in a mug.

 Ingredients for healthy, vegan chocolate protein powder mug cake on a white background.

-This healthy chocolate protein mug cake recipe is easy to follow and quick to make.
-It will soon become one of your favorite chocolate-y treats!
-Here is how to make a mug cake with protein powder:
+This protein powder mug cake recipe is easy to follow and quick to make.
+Here is how I make this healthy treat:

-Add Dry Ingredients: Add the flour, protein powder, sugar, cocoa powder and baking powder to a microwave-safe mug or small bowl.
-Mix well.
+Add Dry Ingredients: I add the flour, protein powder, sugar, cocoa powder, and baking powder to a microwave-safe mug or small bowl.
+I mix everything well.

 Dry ingredients for high protein mug cake mixed in a mug.

-Add Wet Ingredients: Add the remaining ingredients and stir until smooth.
+Add Wet Ingredients: I add the remaining ingredients and stir until the batter is smooth.

 Wet and dry ingredients for chocolate mug cake mixed together in a mug.

-Cook The Cake: Cook the cake batter in the microwave and cook for 60 seconds.
-Check if this microwave protein mug cake is cooked by inserting a skewer and if it comes out clean it’s cooked if not continue to cook in 10 second bursts until cooked through.
+Cook The Cake: I cook the cake batter in the microwave for 60 seconds.
+I check if my microwave protein mug cake is done by inserting a skewer.
+If it comes out clean, it’s cooked; if not, I continue cooking in 10-second bursts until it’s fully cooked.

 Wet ingredients for protein mug cake mixed in a mug.

-Serve: Serve this delicious dessert warm topped with whipped cream, whipped coconut cream, ice cream or enjoy your healthy chocolate cake in a mug on its own!
+Serve: I like to serve this delicious dessert warm, topped with whipped cream, whipped coconut cream, or ice cream.
+I also enjoy eating my healthy chocolate cake in a mug on its own.

 Chocolate protein mug cake fresh out of the microwave, with a spoon.

-• Let your cake cool for a few minutes before eating it.
-This will allow the cake to set and prevent it from being too gooey.
+• Cooling Time: I let the mug cake cool for a few minutes before I eat it.
+This helps the cake set and keeps the center from becoming too soft.

 📖 Variations

-• Chocolate Peanut Butter Protein Mug Cake: Add peanut butter of your choice to this mug cake recipe.
-You can use creamy, crunchy, or even peanut butter powders.
-Not only will this add extra flavor, but also extra protein!
-You can also use almond butter if you prefer.
+Chocolate Peanut Butter: I like to add 1 tablespoon of peanut butter to this mug cake recipe.
+I use creamy, crunchy, or even peanut butter powders to add extra flavor and protein.
+I can also use almond butter if I prefer.

 ❓Recipe FAQs